anon-blue/anon.blue/README.txt

 diediediediediedfjghkdfjhgkdfhgkdjgh.kdfjhgkhgkdjhgkdjhgkdjghkdfjhgkdfjghkdfhjHe
 llo. we are alone.
-We are useless. we are HUMAN. sfjkdjfgdfjfloating in spce wit h friends there are no jelly fish only figments on rainy tuesdsys alone in a wel ll guarded by space structures and beings only insffffffffffffffffffffffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaj;   ;;hjj with her I am alone still
+We are useless. we are HUMAN. sfjkdjfgdfjfloating in spce wit h friends there are no jelly fish only figments on rainy tuesdsys alone in a wel ll guarded by space structures and beings only insde your brian chcmidals

+                                          I am alone still
                   j j youSAF AS DASF ASFASDF ASSSSSSSSSSSSSSSSSSSSSSSSSSvive le quebec libre !          hello down there. i'm bret. you? is it sunny? oh i hope the stars are beautiful. of course. never went there. california wseems a nice p